Skip to main content

 An ingrown hair looks like an everyday spot or skin bump, varying in size and redness, and it may have swelling.
 Most ingrown hairs go away on their own if they're left alone and have time to heal.
 An infected ingrown hair looks similar, but there tends to be more swelling, redness and signs of pus.

 Infected ingrown hairs can also be sore to touch.
 Mild infections are less noticeable and usually clear up without treatment.
-If you have a more serious infection that doesn't clear up quickly or worsens, you should contact your doctor.
+If you have a more serious infection that doesn't clear up in a few days or worsens, you should contact your doctor.

 What's the difference between ingrown hairs and infected ingrown hairs?